-My current research studies include developing field-based developmental models for various bark beetles to develop predictive models and use these for examining changes in population dynamics under a climate change scenarios.
-Other studies include biological aspects of mountain pine beetle in Colorado, which has been very little studied, such as the role of of parent adults in population biology, flight under different stand conditions, phloem consumption, quantification of brood production from trees growing under different densities.
-I am also examining questions on host transition by mountain pine beetle and the genetic structure of beetles emerging from different hosts and outbreak locations.
+Jose’s current research includes reconstructing historical mountain pine beetle outbreaks in the Colorado Front Range.
+He is also developing field-based developmental models for mountain pine beetle and the Douglas-fir beetle.
+These will be used to develop predictive models and examining changes in population dynamics under climate change scenarios.
+Other studies include biological aspects of mountain pine beetle in Colorado, which has been very little studied, such as the role of parent adults in population biology, flight under different stand conditions, phloem consumption, and quantification of brood production from trees growing under different densities.
+His studies also address the ecology of endemic populations.

 Future direction of Jose’s work is the biology, ecology, and management of western bark beetles under climate change, how past disturbances shape our forests, and how to incorporate research findings into forest management strategies.

 There is abundant literature on many aspects of the biology and ecology of the major bark beetles, such as mountain pine beetle and Douglas-fir beetle in the Intermountain West.
 Very little known about these insects in the Colorado Front Range.
 Past research has focused on the development of simple models to estimate the probability of infestation and extent of mortality caused by bark beetles.
 Target species include mountain pine beetle, Douglas-fir beetle, pinyon ips beetles, and the roundheaded pine beetle in Colorado, New Mexico, Arizona, and the Black Hills.
 Other work addressed little know aspects on the biology of the western balsam bark beetle, and the flight periodicity and sampling of populations of Douglas-fir beetle.
 Fire and insect interactions are also part of Jose’s research portfolio.